krystianmagdziarz/djInsight/CONTRIBUTING.md

 - README.md contributors section
 - Release notes

-Thank you for contributing to djInsight!
+Thank you for contributing to djinsight!